monkut/lambda-basicauth-authorizer/README.md

 1. Create s3 bucket for custom auth function:

     > RESTAPI_ID is the ID to an existing API Gateway RestAPI.
-    > List existing RestAPI Ids with the awscli command
+    > List existing RestAPI Ids with the awscli command:
-    >
+    > `aws apigateway get-rest-apis`

+    > PROJECTID is a unique identifier for your project so that S3 buckets do not collide

     ```bash
     export BASIC_AUTH_USERNAME={YOUR USERNAME}